rastabda22/rastabda22/README.md

 * re-scan of "all OK" tree of 36000 media files for a total size of 87 GB takes about 14 minutes (20 ms/media, 50 media/sec) if not using checksums, and about 90 minutes (110 ms/media, 9 media/sec) when using checksums.
 * scanning for the first time about 40000 photo with less than 100 videos takes about 5 hour with checksums enabled
 * scanning of videos takes a much longer time than photos, the bigger the video the greater the time.

+### Javascript code

+The javascript app il optimized and works fluently with 40,000 photos!

+However, showing an album or clicking on a marker with more than 1,000 photos, slowlyness is expected.
+Despite the slowlyness, everything seems coming to its correct end.